kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_trigonometry_exercise2.md

 # Exercise: Trigonometry 2

-When we walk on an inclined treadmill as in {numref}`fig_gait_inclined`, we must overcome a backward force equal to:
+When we walk on an inclined treadmill as in {numref}`fig_gait_inclined`, we must overcome a backward force that is equal to:

 $$
 F = m g \sin \theta